dustedmtl/lastu/docs/USERGUIDE.md

 ### Citations

-Citation when using our software (will change when article published):
+Citation (temporary) when using our software:
 Sami Itkonen, Tuomo Häikiö, Vainio, Seppo, and Lehtonen, Minna.
 2023.
 LASTU.
 Retrieved from osf.io/j8v6b

 If you also use our Finnish database(s) derived from the Finnish Internet Parsebank, your should also cite its creators: